martinandersson/nomagichttp/POA.md

   body.
 Could be very useful, but then, the pre action would need API to re-write an immutable request, and a method to signal to the server that he should ignore the response body!
 So, perhaps complicated to implement.
-  The alternative is to add `HttpServer.Config.autoHead()` with all that behavior baked in.
+  The alternative is to add `Config.autoHead()` with all that behavior baked in.
   Alas this config would be global and application would not be able to scope it to a particular resource namespace.
 - Research
   - Controlled request queues to enable fair use.
 - Improved security